Skip to Content

 What are digital products?

-Types of digital products
+Benefits of selling digital products

 Digital products come in all shapes and file sizes.
 If you’re trying to make one, review the following types of products to help you understand and decide which makes the most sense for you, your abilities, and your audience.
+We also included a recommendation for the type of background that is ideal for the product.

 Courses and online education

 Go the extra mile by offering premium office hours and live lessons to connect with students.
-It’s easiest to sell courses if you’re already a somewhat well-known figure in the industry, but you can always build up your reputation through a few free giveaways and trial classes.
+It’s easiest to sell courses if you’re already a somewhat well-known figure in the industry, but you can always build up your reputation through free giveaways and trial classes.

 Coaching and consulting